Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Introduction

 \section{Introduction}

 In real-world scenarios, automatic speech recognition (ASR) systems often struggle when multiple speakers talk simultaneously.
-This challenge, commonly referred to as the cocktail-party problem~\cite{cherry1953some}, has long been a fundamental obstacle in speech processing.
-Target speaker extraction (TSE) addresses this by extracting only the desired speaker's voice while suppressing interfering speakers and background noise.
+This challenge, commonly referred to as the cocktail-party problem~\cite{cherry1953some}, has long been a fundamental obstacle in speech processing~\cite{watanabe2020chime,yu2022m2met}.
+Target speaker extraction (TSE) addresses this by extracting only the desired speaker's voice from a speech mixture (i.e., overlapped speech) while suppressing interfering speakers and background noise~\cite{ge2020spex+, vzmolikova2019speakerbeam}.
 TSE plays a critical role in improving the robustness of downstream applications such as ASR, hearing aids, and telecommunication systems, where accurate extraction under strict latency and model size constraints is essential~\cite{borsdorf2024wtimit2mix, polok2025target}.

 Existing TSE approaches can be broadly categorized into discriminative and generative methods.
-Discriminative methods apply a soft mask to the input mixture, retaining only the target speaker's voice~\cite{wang2018voicefilter, wang2020voicefilter, nguyen2024convoifilter}.
-While these models are typically lightweight and fast, they can only remove components from the mixture; overly suppressed target cannot be recovered.
-In contrast, generative methods directly synthesize the target speech, which can better restore severely degraded regions~\cite{scheibler2023diffusion, kamo2023target}.
-However, they typically require many iterative refinement steps, leading to slow inference and large model sizes~\cite{wang2025solospeech, wang2025metis}.
-Flow matching~\cite{lipman2022flow, navon2025flowtse} has been adopted to reduce the number of inference steps, but existing methods still rely on multi-step sampling for high-quality output~\cite{wang2025flowse}.
-Despite these advances, no existing method simultaneously achieves fast inference, compact model size, and high extraction quality---all of which are essential for TSE as a practical ASR front-end.
+Among discriminative methods, masking-based models~\cite{nguyen2024convoifilter, wang2020voicefilter, wang2018voicefilter} apply a soft mask to the input mixture to retain only the target speaker's voice.
+These models are typically lightweight and fast.
+However, they can only remove components from the mixture; therefore, overly suppressed target cannot be recovered.
+In contrast, generative methods such as diffusion models~\cite{kamo2023target, scheibler2023diffusion} directly synthesize the target speech, which can better restore severely degraded regions.
+However, in addition to their large model sizes, these models typically require many iterative refinement steps, leading to slow inference~\cite{wang2025solospeech, wang2025metis}.
+Recently, flow matching~\cite{lipman2022flow, liu2022flow, navon2025flowtse} has reduced inference steps compared to diffusion, but it still requires multi-step sampling for high-quality output~\cite{wang2025flowse}.
+As a result, it remains difficult for a single method to achieve low-latency inference, compact model size, and high extraction quality at the same time, even though they are essential for TSE to be a practical ASR front-end.